Get fresh by sampling free Hudson Valley Fresh dairy products and taste the difference.

 “When I come in the barn and turn on the light in the early morning all the cows are clean and comfortable, well that is what makes it worth doing.
 If I’m going to be in the barn at 3 am on Christmas morning, I want to work with cows that are attractive and friendly.”

-Jim does most of the milkings, 12 times a week, but says his brothers often come to do relief milking along with the occasional friend.
+Jim does most of the morning milkings with herdsman Art Downs doing the afternoons.
+Jim says his brothers often come to do relief milking along with the occasional friend.
 Jim and Karen have two daughters who are not currently on the farm.
 Kristen is at Colorado State University getting a dual degree as a PhD in Microbiology and a Doctor of Veterinary Medicine.
 Laura lives in Washington, DC, where she works in public affairs, specializing in agriculture.
 Jim and Karen started shipping milk to Agrimark, a New England based dairy cooperative in September 1986.
 They have been supplying milk to Hudson Valley Fresh since February 2007.
 “Being a member of Hudson Valley Fresh is a perfect fit for Tollgate Farm,” says Jim “because having the highest quality milk is our raison d’etre.”